Pidyon haben: Exemptions

-Levites, including kohanim, do not redeem their children through the pidyon haben ceremony.
+The procedure does not apply when the father is a kohen or Levite, and does not normally apply when the mother is the daughter of one.
 The reason is that the Levites, as substitutes for the first-born, are pledged to minister and assist the kohanim in divine service, and cannot be redeemed from this service obligation.

-The first-born son from a Levite's daughter is not redeemed;

-likewise the first-born son of a kohen's daughter, as long as the father is Jewish.
+The first-born son from a Levite's daughter is not redeemed (whether or not the father is Jewish).
+Similarly, the first-born son of a kohen's daughter, as long as the father is Jewish.

+Bat Kohen

+Some sources state that a bat kohen (daughter of a priest) may accept pidyon haben money, just as a priest may, but this option is not accepted in practice.

 Ceremony

 In the traditional ceremony, the father brings the child to the kohen and recites a formula, or responds to ritual questions, indicating that this is the Israelite mother's firstborn son and he has come to redeem him as commanded in the Torah.
 If the family is Sephardic, the kohen asks the mother if the child is indeed her firstborn son and if she did not miscarry in the past.
 The kohen asks the father which he would rather have, the child or the five silver shekels which he must pay.
 The father states that he prefers the child to the money, then he recites a blessing and hands over five silver coins (or an equivalent amount of total silver).
 The kohen holds the coins over the child and declares that the redemption price is received and accepted in place of the child.
 He then blesses the child.
-(Note: The kohen would not receive the child if the father would refuse to redeem the boy.
+(Note: The kohen would not receive the child if the father refused to redeem the boy.
 The function of the question is merely to formally endear the mitzvah to the father.)

 The ceremony traditionally takes place before a minyan of 10 men.
 The child is sometimes presented on a silver tray, surrounded by jewelry lent for the occasion by women in attendance.
 This is to contrast with the golden calf, when gold and jewelry was used for a sinful purpose.

 The event starts by beginning a festive meal (unlike a brit milah or wedding where the meal comes after the ceremony).
 If the family is Sephardic, the event starts with the ceremony.
 Guests in some places are given cloves of garlic and cubes of sugar to take home: these strongly flavored foods can be used to flavor a large quantity of food which will in some sense extend the mitzvah of participation in the ceremony to all who eat them.